 "Z" keypads have zone inputs to which devices-such as door contacts-can be connected.
-(See 2.11 "Keypad Zones" on page 6 for wiring information.)
+(See Section 2.12 "Keypad Zones" for wiring information.)

 Once the keypad zones are installed, assign the zone in programming section [020] Keypad Zone Assignments.

-Enter the 2 digit zone designated for each keypad (slot) from 01-08.
+Enter the 2 digit zone designated for each keypad (slot address) from 01-08.

-Keypad Zone Assignments [020]
+Keypad Zone Assignments[020]